Persian campaign (World War I): 1915

 In the middle of November 1915, General Yudenitch, who was managing the Caucasian Campaign, dispatched two columns into the Iranian Azerbaijan; one, under General Nikolai Baratov, had orders to push southwest to Hamadan and Kermanshah, opening the way to Baghdad.
 The second column advanced to Isfahan, by way of Kum and Kashan.
 Another detachment of the Russian Caucasus Army marched on Tehran.
-On November 14, the Austro-Hungarian and German Ministers left the capital.
+On 14 November, the Austro-Hungarian and German Ministers left the capital.
 Still, Ahmad Shah Qajar was determined to remain in the city, and the Prince of Reuss undertook to hold strategical points with a force of 6,000 Persian gendarmerie, about 3,000 Turkish irregulars, and some number of disaffected Persian tribesmen (a force of approximately 15,000 in all).
 Nevertheless, by the end of the month, Tehran had been taken by the Russian Caucasus Army and its allied Armenian volunteers.

 In December 1915, the Shah was induced to appoint a new pro-Ally cabinet with Prince Firman Firma at its head.
 On the 15th of the same month, Nikolai Baratov's column took Hamadan, encountering no significant resistance.
-During the last days of 1915, Sir Percy Sykes, with the temporary rank of Brigadier-General, was tasked with establishing a force of South Persia Rifles, to be drawn from the local tribesmen by means of financial inducements.
+During the last days of 1915, Sir Percy Sykes, with the temporary rank of Brigadier-General, was tasked with establishing a force of the South Persia Rifles, to be drawn from the local tribesmen by means of financial inducements.
 This initiative was intended to counteract the strong influence exerted by Germany across most of South Persia.